 the seal of the confessional (august 2019)

-The sacrosanct position of the confession within the Catholic Church has historically, and continues to, ensure that sexual crimes against children that are confessed continue to be covered up by the Church.
+The sacrosanct position of the confession within the Catholic Church has historically and continues to ensure that sexual crimes against children that are confessed continue to be covered up by the Church.
 If we are to successfully confront the issue of child sexual assault, challenging the culturally and historically entrenched response of secrecy and silence to child sexual assault is imperative.
-READ THE FULL POSITION STATEMENT HERE.

 silencing victims (august 2019)

-The silence, secrecy and shame that surrounds victims and survivors of child sexual assault are the offender’s best friend and our children’s worst enemy.
-Silence and secrecy are always the facilitator, rarely the solution.
-Criminalising a victim/survivor’s right to speak out and break their silence, to identify themselves as a victim of sexual harm not only perpetuates the harm, disempowerment and fear experienced by survivors but it is a breach of the their human rights.
+The silence, secrecy, and shame that surrounds victims and survivors of child sexual assault are the offender’s best friend and our children’s worst enemy.
+Silence and secrecy are always the facilitators, rarely the solution.
+Criminalising a victim/survivor’s right to speak out and break their silence, to identify themselves as a victim of sexual harm not only perpetuates the harm, disempowerment, and fear experienced by survivors but it is a breach of their human rights.
 This response can cause just as much harm as the offending itself.
 Victims of sexual assault have had so much taken from them by the offender, to then have a system further strip them of their rights to have a voice, to share their story without shame, to regain control of their lives, can have serious unintended adverse impacts.
-READ THE FULL POSITION STATEMENT HERE.

 Bail Presumptions for Child Sex Offenders (November 2017)